2: Model-Editor, Mechanism-Editor, Part-Editor

 X–axis : Red-Arrow

-Z–axis : Blue-Arrow:
+Z–axis : Blue-Arrow

-Use the Model-Editor toolbar to:
+You must use the Model-Editor to:

 MECHANISM-EDITOR